Anne-ccl/Big-Data-Final-Earthquake-Impact-on-Housing-Prices/README.md

 ## Project Description

-[Enter a brief description of your project, including the data you used and the analytical methods you applied.
-Be sure to provide context for your project and explain why it is important.]

 ### Introduction
 Taiwan is located on the Pacific Ring of Fire, making it prone to frequent and significant earthquakes.
 These seismic events can have substantial impacts on various aspects of society, particularly the housing market.
 Understanding how earthquakes affect housing prices is essential for policymakers, investors, and urban planners to develop strategies that enhance resilience and preparedness.